 Questions about high cholesterol were asked of persons aged 18 or older.
 Consequently, persons aged 17 or younger were coded as Inapplicable (-1) on these variables.
 These questions ascertained whether the person had ever been diagnosed as having high cholesterol (CHOLDX).
-The age of diagnosis for high cholesterol (CHOLAGED) is included in this PC PUF.
-This variable was top-coded at 85 years of age.
+The age of diagnosis for high cholesterol (CHOLAGED) is included in this PUF and was top-coded at 85 years of age.